mikebharris/testcontainernetwork-go/README.md

 ![AI-generated test pyramid for gophers](doc/ai-test-pyramid.png)

 A set of helper types and methods to abstract out boilerplate code for writing integration- and system-level tests for AWS services using [testcontainers in Go](https://github.com/testcontainers/testcontainers-go).
+The tests are implemented using the Gherkin syntax and the [Godog](https://github.com/cucumber/godog) test runner.
+See the Cucumber feature file in [features](features) directory.

-Currently supported are:
+Currently implemented are:

 * DynamoDbDockerContainer - a container for a DynamoDB data store
 * FlywayDockerContainer - a Flyway container for provisioning database containers